DF120 - Foundations in Digital Forensics with EnCase OnDemand

 TERMS & CONDITIONS

 Training materials for this course, including the DF120 - Foundations in Digital Forensics with EnCase OnDemand student manual, will be sent electronically.
-MANUALS ARE AVAILABLE ONLY ELECTRONICALLY.
+MANUALS ARE AVAILABLE ONLY IN NON-PRINTABLE EBOOK FORMAT.
 PHYSICAL COPIES OF MANUALS ARE NOT AVAILABLE WITH TRAINING OnDEMAND COURSES.